sigma favSix Sigma

 Hypothesis Testing

-By Ron Updated on August 2nd, 2010
+By Ron Pereira Updated on May 19th, 2026

 One of my favorite statistical tools is hypothesis testing.
 We can use hypothesis testing for many purposes.

-For example, we would use the popular 2-sample t-test when we have two samples of variable data and want to understand if they represent different populations, statistically speaking of course.
+For example, we would use the popular 2-sample t-test when we have two samples of variable data and want to understand if they represent different populations, statistically speaking, of course.

-State the Null and Alternate Hypothesis
+State the Null and Alternative Hypotheses

 The first order of business when completing hypothesis tests is to state the null hypothesis (Ho) and the alternative hypothesis (Ha).